Courses-journey/DesignPatterns/README.md

 What if not?

-- May have racing and many thread call the instance and the last one will be the value
+- May have tracing and many thread call the instance and the last one will be the value

 ```dart
 class Db {